ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/introduction/data-science-ethics.md

 * **Fairness** - focuses on ensuring AI treats _all people_ fairly, addressing any systemic or implicit socio-technical biases in data and systems.
 * **Reliability & Safety**  - ensures that AI behaves _consistently_ with defined values, minimizing potential harms or unintended consequences.
 * **Privacy & Security** - is about understanding data lineage, and providing _data privacy and related protections_ to users.
-* **Inclusiveness** - is about designing AI solutions with intention, adapting them to meet a _broad range of human needs_ & capabilities.
+* **Inclusiveness** - is about designing AI solutions with intention, and adapting them to meet a _broad range of human needs_ & capabilities.

 ```{seealso}
 Responsible AI principles from Microsoft. (n.d.).
 Microsoft.
 Retrieved 1 October 2022, from https://www.microsoft.com/en-us/ai/responsible-ai